 Patient dosing has been completed.
-Interim safety analysis on the first six patients is complete and shown to be safe.
-In addition, each of the first six patients treated, developed specific T-cell immune responses to the antigens in the vaccine composition providing a solid case for advancement to Phase II in 2015.
+Final safety analysis on all the patients treated is complete and shown to be safe.
+In addition, 19 out of 20 evaluable patients showed robust T-cell immune responses to the antigens in the vaccine composition providing a solid case for advancement to Phase II in 2015.
 An additional secondary endpoint incorporated into this Phase I Trial will be a two year follow on recording time to disease recurrence in the participating breast cancer patients.
-The assessment of vaccine safety (primary endpoint) and evaluation of immunogenicity (secondary endpoint) for this trial are currently scheduled for review and determination of progression into Phase II, in 2015.
-Patients enrolled in the Phase I study will be followed for up to two years after completion of trials.